Sambruk/streamflow-core/webclient/readme.md

 ## Quick way to get the application up and running

-Clone the repo and then initialize the submodule containing the design
+Clone the repo and then initialize the submodule(s)

     git submodule update --init